Temeteron/blockchain_voting_system/README.md

 # blockchain_voting_system
 Your First Decentralized Application.
-A tutorial to create a decentralized voting system and deploy it to the etherium testrpc blockchain (intended only for testing) which is free.
+A tutorial to create a decentralized voting system and deploy it to the ethereum testrpc blockchain (intended only for testing) which is free.

 ## Dependencies

-* ethereumjs-testrpc (etherium test blockchain network, no need to download the whole network)
+* ethereumjs-testrpc (ethereum test blockchain network, no need to download the whole network)
 * web3 (the client that will be used to access this blockchain network)
-* solc (solidity is the language tha etherium uses and solc is the compiler)
+* solc (solidity is the language tha ethereum uses and solc is the compiler)

 ## Get started
 ```